Ultimate Guide to Finance & Mortgages After Divorce

 Refinance the property under the name of the person who will be keeping the mortgage.
 This is a fairly straightforward process.
 It requires that the party retaining the mortgage apply for refinancing under one person’s name only.
 Once this is done, the person retaining the mortgage needs to file a quitclaim deed to get everything solely under their name.
 This will likely include refinancing fees and does require approval from the bank to work.

 If you are unable to refinance, you cannot remove one of the party’s name from the mortgage and you do not have an assumed loan, selling the property is always an option.

 Breaking up a mortgage and divorce proceedings don’t mean that you should be unable to own a home.
 Many people are worried that a broken up mortgage and divorce make them unattractive to banks.
 That simply is not true.
 Here is how to get a new mortgage after a divorce:

-The Calum Ross team can help: When it is time to handle a mortgage and divorce, contact Calum Ross of Canada.
+Calum Ross can help you when it is time to handle a mortgage and divorce.
 Our expert mortgage brokers have the tools to simplify your mortgage and divorce issues.